U.S. climber eyes rare Everest dual ascent

 KATHMANDU A 70-year-old climber who became the oldest American to scale Mount Everest three years ago, is heading to the mountain again at the weekend hoping to climb the world's tallest peak that straddles the Nepal-Tibet border from both sides.

-Bill Burke, a native of Costa Mesa, California, said he would first try and climb the 8,850 metre (29,035 feet) mountain from its northern side in Tibet.
-He will then climb from Nepal taking the same route as Sir Edmund Hillary and Tenzing Norgay Sherpa in 1953.
+Bill Burke, a native of Costa Mesa, California, said he would first try and climb the 8,850 meter (29,035 feet) mountain from its northern side in Tibet.
+He will then climb from Nepal taking the same route as Sir Edmund Hillary and Tensing Norgay Sherpa in 1953.

 "It is going to be very tight climbing both sides in the same season," Burke told Reuters in Kathmandu.